 Wednesday, January 13th, 2016, from 6:30 to 8:00pm

 Enrollment Night is designed for parents and begins with a full presentation of the program in the gym.
 Following the formal presentation, classroom tours will be conducted and registration forms accepted.
-Open spots are filled through a lottery system the morning following Enrollment Night and families are notified by letter that week as to the placement of their child.
+Families will be notified in approximately 3 weeks of their classroom placement.

 For Families new to Pilgrim Community Nursery School:

 - Applications are accepted at the annual Enrollment Night held in January.

 - For two weeks following the Enrollment Night, parents can tour the school while classes are in session.
 Applications can be submitted at this time, as well.

 - When there are more applications received than openings available, a lottery system will be used to determine who is placed and the order of placement on the wait list.

 The application process will continue until all placements are filled.

 A non-refundable registration fee is required at the time of enrollment.

 To be eligible for enrollment, children must be at least two years old by September 1st of the school year in which placement is sought.